AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 See the [FieldDataPluginTool](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldDataPluginTool) project for an easy to use GUI tool to correctly install your plug-in on your AQTS server.

-# Manually Installing and Registering your Plug-In

-You really should use the FieldDataPluginTool mentioned above.
-It handles all the heavy lifting for you.

-But if you want to install and register your plug-in manually:

-1. On the AQUARIUS Time-Series Server, navigate to the folder:
-**{AppInstallRoot}\\Aquatic Informatics\\AQUARIUS Server\\FieldDataPlugins**
-2. In the FieldDataPlugins folder, create a sub-folder with a name that matches your plug-in’s name.
-3. Copy your plug-in and its dependencies into the sub-folder.
+# Register and deploy your plug-in using the Provisioning API

-4. Register your plug-in with the AQUARIUS Time-Series Server using the **POST /fielddataplugins** endpoint in the Provisioning API (http://\<yourservername\>/AQUARIUS/Provisioning/v1).
-The AQUARIUS Time-Series Server is not aware that your plug-in is installed until it is registered.
-The POST endpoint requires the following parameters:
+Register and deploy your plug-in with the AQUARIUS Time-Series Server using the **POST /fielddataplugins** endpoint in the Provisioning API (http://\<yourservername\>/AQUARIUS/Provisioning/v1).
-    1. PluginFolderName – the name of the sub-folder;
-    2. AssemblyQualifiedTypeName – the type name and display name of your plug-in assembly, which allows the Framework to load your plug-in using reflection.
-The minimum specification of an AssemblyQualifiedTypeName is *{classTypeName}, {assemblyName}*.
-    3. PluginPriority – the unique number representing the order that the Framework will run your plug-in relative to other registered plug-ins (the Framework runs plug-ins in ascending priority order).
-The highest priority plug-in has PluginPriority = 1;
-5. When a plug-in is registered, it is assigned a unique ID.
-The plug-in’s unique ID will be used to unregister the plug-in from the Framework.

-For example, you have installed your plug-in assembly on the AQUARIUS Time-Series Server at %ProgramFiles%\\Aquatic Informatics\\AQUARIUS Server\\FieldDataPlugins\\MyPlugin\\MyFirstPlugin.dll.
-The assembly contains a class, Foo.FieldDataPlugin that implements the IFieldDataPluginInterface.
-To register your plug-in, you would call **POST /fielddataplugins** in Provisioning API with the following input parameters:

-* PluginFolderName = MyPlugin
-* AssemblyQualifiedTypeName = Foo.FieldDataPlugin, MyFirstPlugin
-* PluginPriority = 2500
+In a multi-server configuration, the `POST /fielddataplugin` endpoint **must** be run on each server to install the field data plugin.
+This is required so that any server in the multi-server configuration can parse a field data file.

 ## Tips